 Headings help search engines crawl through your content easier.
 Think of the headings as the skeleton to your blog posts and the content is the meat and the muscles of your blog post.
 When search engine spiders crawl through your content, you want to make it as easy as possible for them to find out what your content is about.
 This is also the same for your readers.
 Headings help your readers scroll through your content with ease.

-As a general rule of thumb, I always try to include my main keyword twice in my blog posts (once in a heading and once within the actual copy) and use 3 – 5 variations (depending on length of blog post) scattered throughout the post as well.
+As a general rule of thumb, I always try to include my main keyword twice in my blog posts (once in a heading and once within the actual copy) and use 3 – 5 variations (depending on the length of the blog post) scattered throughout the post as well.
 It is a great idea (read: do it) to include your keyword within the first 100 words of your blog post!
 Avoid over-using your keyword and variations thereof – keyword stuffing is a HUGE NO-NO!
 If you are writing a short piece of content (300 – 500) try sticking to 3 – 5 keywords.
 If you are writing a longer piece of content (1000+ words) try sticking to between 5 and 10 keywords, depending on length.

 Always break up your content with images.
 In section 3 of this blog post, I show you how to optimise your images for SEO.